Colsai/scott_data606/README.md

 </tr>
 </table>

 To begin our journey into utilizing topic modeling, we are looking for two sets of text data: **work plans** and **reports**.
 The data for the text and reports data were taken from the HHS OIG Work Plan, the Office of Inspector General's website that contains all of OIG's publically-declared audits, evaluations/inspections.
 While all active items are available on [HHS OIG Work Plan Active Table](https://oig.hhs.gov/reports-and-publications/workplan/active-item-table.asp), we are looking for *all items* available on the work plan (publically-facing).
-After digging into some of the work plan's implementation, we can source this data from utilizing the HTML address patterns for previously-completed items as well as current items.
+After digging into some of the work plan's implementation, we can source this data from utilizing the HTML address patterns for previously-completed items as well as current items with the *requests* and *beautifulsoup* packages.
 The logic and methodology is explained as follows:

 ## Work Plan Scraping
-OIG Work Plans: A combination of several data elements- agency, expected date, component, status, title, and summary, work plans are essentially an outline of work scope and focus of work to be undertaken, as well as links/connections to completed **reports**.
+OIG Work Plans are a combination of several data elements- agency, expected date, component, status, title, and summary.
+Each work plan is essentially an outline of work scope and focus of work to be undertaken, as well as links/connections to completed **reports**.
 ![image](https://user-images.githubusercontent.com/70355052/184550238-7ed029f7-a23d-420e-8b46-d9510b587c68.png) <br>
-Work Plan Scraping is straightforward- the summaries were scraped by using a pattern in the HTML address that was identified by the way that the pages are structured.
+Work Plan Scraping is mostly straightforward: the summaries were scraped by using a pattern in the HTML address that was identified by the way that the pages are structured.
 Each page is individually added in a sequential order from 0 through around 700 (currently).
 There are some gaps between each summary page number, but this was rectified by testing counts through 750, to ensure that all pages were captured.
 Each of the work plan html summary pages contain an html table (which contains identifier information), and a text summary, the goal of our scraping for topic modeling.
 The work plan's html table is easily scraped with Pandas' inbuilt read_html function.
 ```
 workplan_website = f"https://oig.hhs.gov/reports-and-publications/workplan/summary/wp-summary-{summ_num}.asp"
 df = pd.read_html(workplan_website)[0]